 What to Look for in a Sleep Facility

-- Is the center location and contact information listed on line or in the phone book?
+Is the center location and contact information listed on line or otherwise easy to obtain?

 Sleep Center Ownership